zeecool123/Farmsense/README.md

-🌿 SmartCrop AI: Precision Autonomous Farming
+🌿 Farmsense: Precision Autonomous Farming
 An AI-driven ecosystem that replicates "perfect" growing conditions using real-time sensor data and automated climate control.

 💡 The Problem